 To get my tank to recover, I am replanting the tank in phases.
 Starting about 4 weeks ago with Elatine triandra which is fondly known as Ah Pek Plant (APP) in Singapore.
 Once planted, the Elatine immediately flourished.
-Elatine is a very fast growing plant and is a nutrient hog.
-With lots of fertilisers (including CO2) and light, it grows very fast.
+Elatine is a very fast-growing plant and is a nutrient hog.
+It grows very fast with lots of fertilisers (including CO2) and light.
 At the same time, once fertilisers are lacking it melts very fast.

-At the second week, I tested my NO3 just to see if it has reduced and it was still in the 40-80 ppm range.
-From the start of the tank till now, I’ve never had less than 20ppm NO3 in the tank even though I don’t dose NO3 except for a span of a few months last year.
+In the second week, I tested my NO3 just to see if it has reduced and it was still in the 40-80 ppm range.
+From the start of the tank till now, I’ve never had less than 20ppm NO3 in the tank even though I don’t dose NO3 except for a few months last year.

 This last weekend, the fourth week, the Elatine looked really bad.
 Large patches had melted completely.
-This 2 days, they continue to melt…
+These 2 days, they continue to melt…

 I dose everything (P, K, CO2, trace and Fe) that the plants need to grow well, except N. So today I tested for NO3 again… lo and behold, ZERO nitrates!
 And it correlates with the symptoms of yellowing leaves melting from tip to stem.
 The Elatine sucked up all the NO3 that has been above the 20ppm range all this time in about 4 weeks.

 Admittingly, I may have been an accomplice.
 In trying to fix things with the tank, I have in the last 2 months, progressively made major changes and done major cleaning in the tank: